PEDRA: Evaluating the Realism of Pedestrian Dynamics in Video Generation: Abstract

 \section{Abstract}

-Large-scale video generation models have demonstrated high visual realism in diverse contexts, spurring interest in their potential as general-purpose world simulators.
-Existing benchmarks focus on individual subjects rather than scenes with multiple interacting people.
-However, the plausibility of multi-agent dynamics in generated videos remains unverified.
+Pedestrian simulation traditionally relies on expert-tuned, hand-crafted models that limit scalability and generalization.
+Meanwhile, large-scale video generation models have achieved high visual realism across diverse settings, motivating exploration of their potential as general-purpose world simulators.
+Existing benchmarks primarily assess single-subject realism rather than scenes with multiple interacting people, leaving the plausibility of multi-agent dynamics in generated videos untested.
 We propose a rigorous evaluation protocol to benchmark text-to-video (T2V) and image-to-video (I2V) models as implicit simulators of pedestrian dynamics.
-For I2V, we leverage start frames from established datasets to enable comparison with a ground truth video dataset.
-For T2V, we develop a prompt suite to explore diverse pedestrian densities and interactions.
-A key component is a method to reconstruct 2D bird's-eye view trajectories from pixel-space without known camera parameters.
-Our analysis reveals that leading models have learned surprisingly effective priors for plausible multi-agent behavior.
-However, failure modes like merging or disappearing people highlight areas for improvement.
+For I2V, we leverage start frames from established datasets to enable direct comparison with ground truth videos, while for T2V we design a prompt suite covering varied crowd densities and interaction types.
+A key component is a method to reconstruct 2D bird’s-eye view trajectories from pixel-space without known camera parameters.
+Our analysis shows that leading models exhibit effective priors for plausible multi-agent behavior, though issues such as merging and disappearing pedestrians reveal limits to their physical consistency.